 The TL 9000 handbooks can be purchased online.

 Situation: The organization has a contractual agreement with the customer to provide fixes to problems within 20 days, which is shorter than the default 30 fix response period specified in TL 9000.
-Release 4.0 of TL 9000 permits changing the 30 day fix response period through a service level agreement (SLA).
+The FRT rules permits changing the 30 day fix response period through a service level agreement (SLA).
 Is a separate SLA required in this case?

 Answer: There is no need for a separate service level agreement.
-The contact requirements are the same as an SLA.
+The contract requirements are the same as an SLA.

-A contract manufacturer is dependent on their customers supplying the data needed to report ERI and YRR, since the contract manufacturer typically does not have visibility to the return information and, unless they are directly shipping to the customer, the original ship date information.
+A contract manufacturer is dependent on their customers supplying the data needed to report BRR, since the contract manufacturer typically does not have visibility to the return information and, unless they are directly shipping to the customer, the original ship date information.
 If no customers are providing the data to the organization, then the correct entry in the data is "EXEMPT".
-The "na" designation was eliminated with the release of the R4.0 Measurements Handbook.
-One other change in the R4.0 Handbook that may help contract manufacturers is a new requirement for any TL 9000 certified organization to provide to their suppliers the data needed for the TL 9000 measurements.
+Please note there is a new requirement for any TL 9000 certified organization to provide to their suppliers the data needed for the TL 9000 measurements.
 Any of your customers who are TL 9000 certified must provide you with the data needed for your return rate measurements.
-If they do not, then they are not in compliance with the R4.0 Measurements Handbook.
+If they do not, then they are not in compliance with the TL 9000 requirements.

 The OTD measurement has no provision for delays due to natural causes so if the delivery was made after the CRD then the delivery is late.